FaithAlone.net

 21 Unto Adam also and to his wife did the Lord God make coats of skins, and clothed them.

 After Adam and Eve fell, they made fig leaf aprons to cover their nakedness.
-It is significant that God replaces this covering with coats of animal skins.
+God replaces this covering with coats of animal skins.

-The fig leaf aprons were Adam and Eve's attempt to cover their sin with their own works.
+God replaced the aprons, because they were representative of Adam and Eve's attempt to cover their sin with their own works.
 The animal skins are the first appearance of the ubiquitous principal of blood atonement that God establishes in Scripture (Leviticus 17:11, Hebrews 9:22), ultimately culminating with the substitutionary death of Jesus Christ.
-They were covered by something that they had no part in making, which came from something living (Leviticus 17:11).

 Genesis 3:14-15